keu/docs/astro/resource-reference-azure.md

 - Standard_E2ds_v4 (2 CPU, 16 GiB MEM)
 - Standard_E4ds_v4 (4 CPU, 32 GiB MEM)

-To meet your specific business requirements, each instance type has varying amounts of CPU, memory, storage, and networking capacity.
 For detailed information about each instance type, see the [Azure Database for PostgreSQL documentation](https://learn.microsoft.com/en-us/azure/postgresql/).
 If you're interested in an Azure Database for PostgreSQL instance type that is not on this list, contact [Astronomer support](https://cloud.astronomer.io/support).

 ## Supported worker node pool instance types